What's involved in making sure Rutgers students are the best job candidates

 Dean Vera, director of the Rutgers MBA Office of Career Management, and his team – Melinda Lawson and Andy Gogates – have steadily helped to raise the ranking of Rutgers Business School by advising Full-Time MBA students on how to differentiate themselves as job candidates and land jobs in highly competitive fields.

 When Rutgers Business School was recognized as the No. 1 MBA program in the U.S. for job placement in Bloomberg Businessweek’s survey of Best Graduate Business Schools in 2016, we asked Vera how he and his team made that happen.
+[Update: Rutgers was ranked No. 2 in the nation in 2017 by Bloomberg]

 Q: What’s involved in making sure Rutgers students are the best MBA job candidates?